psuedoEntropy/AWS/S3/Readme.md

 - You can transfer data to and from this end-point and it'll be quicker uploads and downloads

+# Snowball

+- Snowball is a petabyte-scale transport solution that uses secure appliances to transfer large amounts of data into and out of AWS.
+Using snowball addresses common challenges with large scale data transfer including high network costs, long transfer times, and security concerns.
+Transferring data with Snowball is simple, fast, secure and can be as little as 1/5th of the cost of high speed internet.

+- Snowball Edge - Comes with compute capabilities, it's like having a mini-aws at your home.
+- Snowmobile- Exabyte-Scale data transfer

+- Snowball can import to S3 or Export from S3.

 # Misc

 - Amazon S3 is a simple key-based object store.
 When you store data, you assign a unique object key that can later be used to retrieve the data.